Sadleria cyatheoides

 General

-There are currently (2025) six species of Sadleria in Hawai‘i, all being endemic to the Islands [Flora of the Hawaiian Islands].
+There are currently (2026) six species of Sadleria in Hawai‘i; all are endemic to the Islands [Flora of the Hawaiian Islands].
 The genus can be divided into two groups.
 (1) The Cyatheoides group are medium-sized to large, even tree-like, ferns found in many habitats from recent lava flows to mesic and wet forests.
-This group includes: S. cyatheoides, S. pallida, S. souleyetiana, and S. wagneriana.
-(2) The Squarrosa group are small ferns found on dark, wet banks, and includes S. squarrosa and S. unisora [Palmer 2003].
+This group includes S. cyatheoides, S. pallida, S. souleyetiana, and S. wagneriana.
+(2) The Squarrosa group are small ferns found on dark, wet banks and includes S. squarrosa and S. unisora [Palmer 2003].

-Sadleria species may be hybridizing within the genus since plants with intermediate characteristics have been found.
-However, to date (2025), none of these hybrids have been formally named [Palmer 2003].
+Sadleria species appear to hybridize within the genus since plants with intermediate characteristics have been found.
+Some of these hybrids have been formally recognized [Plants of Hawaii].

 Sadleria cyatheoides is one of the first plants to appear on fresh lava flows.
 Later, its decaying fronds provide a place for the germination of seeds from other pioneer species such as ‘ōhi‘a lehua (Metrosideros polymorpha) [Degener 1973].